Stape

 • e-commerce tracking

-matomo tag for server-side google tag manager
+Matomo tag for server-side GTM

 Tracking URL - Tracking HTTP API endpoint, for example, https://your-matomo-domain.example/matomo.php